vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support on other IM software</summary>
+<summary>Robot support for other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
-It is expected to support platforms like Telegram, Discord, etc.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts on the user side.
+Through the bound social accounts, membership benefits can be extended to robots on social media, with plans to support platforms like Telegram, Discord, etc.

 </details>